 U.S. release

 In 2006, U.S. publisher Tokyopop acquired the rights to publish the novels under its "Pop Fiction" imprint.
-The first book was released in March 2007.[10]
-The first four books have been released.
+The first book was released in March 2007.[11]
+Only the first four books were released before the license expired.

 This section needs expansion.
 You can help by adding to it.
 (January 2009)